PM Kusum Yogna subsidy in india

 • Private developers (on leased land from farmers)

-Why KUSUM Component A Matters?
+Why PM KUSUM Scheme – Component A Matters?

 This scheme increases farmers’ income by turning them into energy entrepreneurs, but it also reduces dependence on diesel pumps, enhances rural electrification, and contributes significantly to India’s solar targets under the National Solar Mission.

-Choosing the Right Inverter for KUSUM Projects
+Choosing the Right Inverter & Panels for PM KUSUM Projects

-Why Hopewind 385kW is Ideal for KUSUM
+Why Hopewind Inverter 385kW is Ideal for KUSUM

 • Highest capacity inverter in the industry—ideal for large decentralized plants.